adamint/spotify-web-api-kotlin/README.md

 ## Platform-specific wrappers and information

 ### Java
+This library has first-class support for Java!
+You have

 Unfortunately, coroutines don't play very nicely with Java code.
 Fortunately, however, we provide a wrapper around Kotlin's `Continuation` class that allows you to directly implement `onSuccess` and `onFailure` handlers on API methods.